From the Blog

 Southern Europe costs half what New York does for comparable quality.
 Here's what couples pay country by country, what destination photographers add to the bill, and why these prices are rising fast.

-Read article→How Much Does Wedding Photography Cost in 2026?
+Read→How Much Does Wedding Photography Cost in 2026?
 A State-by-State Breakdown

 The national average of $4,400 hides a $12,000 spread from the Midwest to Manhattan.
 Here's what couples actually pay by region, what each price tier includes, and what the quotes don't tell you.